-Dr. Katherine Daly is a licensed psychologist (Florida and Maryland).
+Dr. Katherine Daly is a licensed psychologist.
 She began her education in psychology at St. Mary’s College of Maryland.
-She then received her MA in Counseling Psychology at the University of Missouri, and PhD in Counseling Psychology at the University of Florida.
-Following her doctoral internship at the University of Tennessee, Dr. Daly began practicing psychology in Tennessee providing clinical services in an integrated primary care clinic.
-She was Assistant Director of Counseling Services at St. Mary’s College of Maryland from 2012-2014.
-In 2014, Dr. Daly joined the University of Central Florida College of Medicine and has since become the Director of Counseling & Wellness Services and Assistant Professor in the Department of Clinical Sciences.
+She then received her MA in Counseling Psychology at the University of Missouri, and PhD in Counseling Psychology at the University of Florida in 2011.
+She completed her doctoral internship at the University of Tennessee.
+She was Assistant Director of Counseling Services and a professor of psychology at St. Mary’s College of Maryland from 2012-2014.
+In 2014, Dr. Daly joined the University of Central Florida College of Medicine and has since become the Director of Counseling & Wellness Services and Associate Professor in the Department of Clinical Sciences.

 Dr. Daly has more than a decade of counseling experience.
-In addition, she has an active research program in health disparities and medical student wellness.
-She has primarily focused her clinical work in health settings, such as VA hospitals, community crisis centers, integrated primary care, and in student counseling and health centers.
+In addition, she has an active research program in medical student wellness.
 Dr. Daly is passionate about the integration of counseling and health and how improving one’s mental health and wellness ultimately improves physical health outcomes and quality of life.
 She enjoys working with clients around clinical issues such as maladaptive perfectionism, bereavement, chronic health issues, bipolar disorder, depression and anxiety, burnout, and counseling to simply improve one’s life and relationships.
-Theoretically, she draws from Cognitive-Behavioral, Client-Centered, and Existential therapy approaches in her clinical work.

 Recent Publications and Presentations